elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 When a user opens the upgrade preview
-Then the multiple field diff accordions should be sorted in the same order as on the rule details overview tab And the field diff accordions should be grouped inside its corresponding <section> accordion
+Then the multiple field diff accordions should be sorted in the same order as on the rule details overview tab And the field diff accordions should be grouped inside its corresponding <section> accordion And any <section> accordion that doesn't have fields inside it shouldn't be displayed

 Examples:
 | section     |